Article 20

 Paragraph 4

-Online platforms must handle complaints in a timely, non-discriminatory, diligent and non-arbitrary manner, and reverse decisions when complaints have sufficient grounds Priority: 80
+Online platforms must handle complaints in a timely, non-discriminatory, diligent and non-arbitrary manner

 1 evaluation scenario